RyAtlasX/About_krnl/README.md

 For bypassing the Krnl key system, you have to visit the Linkvertise website and select the Krnl key bypass option that fits your system description.
 Now, click on the Free access option and a new webpage will appear.
 From there, you just have o complete a simple task and continue with the key generation process.
 You can also watch the Youtube video associated with every Krnl key bypass guide.

 <h1> Top 5 Krnl Alternatives That Works

-By krnl
-May 26, 2021
-Krnl is one of the best and most popular exploits for the Roblox platform.
+ ### Krnl is one of the best and most popular exploits for the Roblox platform.
 It’s a pretty stable and reliable tool that allows the user to super-compact scripts like the Owl Hub for free.
 This is because Krnl uses key systems to generate revenue.

-Although Krnl is a great software and doesn’t show many problems, sometimes it crashes or doesn’t function because of some compatibility issues.
+ ### Although Krnl is a great software and doesn’t show many problems, sometimes it crashes or doesn’t function because of some compatibility issues.
 In that case, you can check out these top 5 alternatives of Krnl that work pretty well on almost every device.

  ### 1. JJSploit:
 From a simple command-line cheat program, JJSploit has now become a full-features Lua executor that works in almost any device.
 With no paid advertisements, JJSploit provides a clean UI which makes it easier for the user to run complex cheats without facing any crash issue.

 JJSploit Instruction